 John earned his Bachelor’s degree in chemical engineering, magna cum laude, from Manhattan College in 1978 and his J.D. from Pace University in 1985, where he was an editor of the Environmental Law Review.
 John has been registered to practice before the U.S. Patent and Trademark Office since 1987.
 Prior to beginning his career in law, John was employed by Air Products & Chemicals, Inc. and Union Carbide Corporation in a variety of engineering positions.

-MICHELLE K. LEVIN, Esquire has worked of counsel for Levin Santalone LLP since 2002.
+MICHELLE K. LEVIN, Esquire is a partner at Levin Santalone LLP and has been practicing immigration law for over 20 years.
 Michelle’s areas of expertise include preparing petitions for people with extraordinary ability (both immigrant and nonimmigrant); preparing petitions based on company-sponsored training programs; and preparing nonimmigrant and immigrant petitions to temporarily or permanently hire or transfer aliens to the United States, including petitions based on religious worker classification.
 Michelle earned her B.A. from the University of California, Berkeley in 1987, with honors, and her J.D. from the University of California, Berkeley School Law in 2001.
 She lived abroad in Chile and in Japan and speaks Spanish and some Japanese.
 Michelle is admitted to practice law in California and in various federal courts.